swap2p-eth/swap2p/README.md

 Environment overrides:

-- `HARDHAT_SEED_ADDRESS_0`, `HARDHAT_SEED_ADDRESS_1`: maker addresses used when seeding the local Hardhat network.
-Defaults are kept for convenience when the variables are unset.
+- `SEED_KEY_1`, `SEED_KEY_2`: private keys for the two maker wallets used by the seeding script.
+The script funds each wallet with native gas and deploys using these accounts.

 ## Local Development